bin3xish477/pythonforcybersecurity/README.md

   days_in_a_year = 365
   ```

-- Variable should not match built-in keyword names
+- Variables should not match built-in keywords
   ```python
   """
   List of built-in keywords: